khigashi1987/GAMMA-GLM-C/README.md

 GAMMA-GLM-C
 ===========

-The C implementation for gamma generalized linear model with MCMC parameter estimation.
+The C implementation of gamma generalized linear model with MCMC parameter optimization.